paperandsoap/openvstorage-monitoring/docs/role_vars.md

 port: "443"
 ```

-You can choose 2 transport layers for Statsmonkey: redis or influxdb.
-If you want to configure with redis your statsmonkey/vars/main.yml will look like:
+You can choose 2 transport layers for Statsmonkey: Redis or InfluxDB.

+If you want to configure with Redis your statsmonkey/vars/main.yml will look like:

 ```
 ---